 Hillsboro's power is reliable and affordable.
 Portland General Electric (PGE) provides electrical service to the region and has three high-reliability substations (Shute, Sunset, and West Union) in Hillsboro's industrial district, ensuring full redundancy at each level of the power network-from transmission lines to substation transformers and feeders.
-Industrial rates continue to fall below the national average and have even decreased the last two years.
+Industrial rates continue to fall below the national average.

 PGE is the largest investor-owned utility in Oregon, and also owns major transmission rights to the Pacific Intertie—the West Coast electrical superhighway.
 These power exchange lines provide the flexibility to manage supplies and provide the lowest price possible to PGE customers.

 PGE is also committed to clean energy, tapping a diverse mix of power resources that includes renewables like hydroelectric power, wind power and solar energy.
 PGE can also work with businesses one-on-one to plan energy-efficient facilities—from design to construction and operation.

 Northwest Natural serves the city’s natural gas needs, and is the largest independent natural gas utility in the Pacific Northwest.